 Fuel Management is Non-Negotiable

 There is only one fuel pump on the entire Manali Leh Highway, and it is at Tandi, approximately 110 km from Manali.
 After Tandi, the next fuel pump is at Karu, which is about 30 km before Leh.
 That is a gap of roughly 345 km with no fuel.
 Fill up completely at Tandi and carry a reserve.
 For motorcycles, carry extra fuel in PET bottles, not metal jerry cans, as they develop leaks on rough roads.
+Read our practical guide on how to carry extra fuel safely on a motorcycle in Ladakh and Spiti before you set out.

-Altitude Sickness — Sleep Low, Go Slow
+Altitude Sickness, Sleep Low and Go Slow

 This is the most common reason people run into serious trouble on this highway.
 Sarchu sits at approximately 14,000 ft (4,300 m), which is actually higher than Leh itself.
 Many travelers push from Manali to Sarchu in a single day and spend a miserable night with severe headaches.
 Based on what doctors at high-altitude medical posts have observed, sleeping at Keylong (2,520 m) or Jispa (3,200 m) on night one is far safer.
 Read our detailed guide on preventing AMS on Ladakh and Spiti trips before you go.